Budget Guide: Cuba, from West to East

 From one end of the island to the other!

 Looking to travel Cuba on a budget?
 Need tips and advice on where to stay and what to do while backpacking in Cuba?
 Cuba is ridiculously cheap as long as you’re prepared to live it like a local.
 I had the cheapest beer I’ve ever encountered in Cuba (5c poured fresh from the back of a truck) and some of the cheapest meals.
 Sure they were just bits of ham on bread with no butter or sauce but they were, like, 20c!

 Where to go in Cuba

-I went from South to East and many places in between.
+I went from west to east and many places in between.
 I probably didn’t go to every single place that was recommended to me because I like to move slowly.
 But my top hits were Viñales, María La Gorda, Havana, Playa Larga, Trinidad and Baracoa.
 I also went to Matanzas, Cienfuegos and Santiago de Cuba.

 Accommodation in Cuba; Casa Particulares